AgenturPottkinder/typo3_forum/README.md

 # Special Thanks

-Special Thanks to Philipp Stranghöner and the whole team of Mittwald for providing support and
+Special Thanks to Philipp Stranghöner and the whole team of Mittwald for providing support.

 # Contact Information

-This project was build from Mittwald and is now maintaned by us.
-We are the Pottkinders from Bochum.
+This project was originally built by Mittwald and is now maintaned by us, the Pottkinder in Bochum, Germany.

 You can read more here: https://www.mittwald.de/blog/cms/typo3-cms/maintainer-fuer-typo3-forum-pottkinder

-If you need to contact us via mail use support@agentur-pottkinder.de please =).
+If you need to contact us via mail, please use support@agentur-pottkinder.de

+# TODOs

+* Move AJAX from dispatcher to middleware and refactor
+* UnitTesting
+* Notifications (for subscriptions and for third parties to hook into the dashboard with something like a private messaging system)
+* More moderation options
+    * Disabling users, including temporarily
+    * User reports
+* Replace all PageBrowser-Partials with the generic Control/PageBrowser one, or replace it with a ViewHelper that renders pagination links based on innerChildClosure.
+* Setup code analysis and CI/CD properly, currently it all seems rather dead